PLP-WebTechnologies/july-2025-introduction-to-html-5-johnfavour-byte/README.md

 ## Deliverables

 A single HTML file named `index.html`.
-It should include:
+It should include the following:

 * A semantic structure using appropriate HTML5 elements.
 * Clear headings in a logical hierarchy.